C2-Labs/atlas-deploy/README.md

     - EmailPassword: This is the password to login to your SMTP server using the user defined by `EmailAddress` in the ConfigMap
 7. Now deploy the Secret:
     - `kubectl apply -f atlas-secrets.yaml`
+8. Now we are ready to deploy the ATLAS container:
+    - `kubectl apply -f atlas-deploy.yaml`
+    - In this file, you can scale the number of replicas for ATLAS.
+For testing, one is fine, but we recommend at least 3 for production environments.
+        - `replicas: 1` OR
+        - `replicas: 3`
+    - Ensure the pod or pods are running with the command:
+        - `kubectl get pods -n atlas-test`
+9. Now that the pods are running, we need to expose the service:
+    - `kubectl apply -f atlas-svc.yaml`
+    - Ensure the service is running and the IP/URL is exposed:
+        - `kubectl get svc -n atlas-test`
+        - Copy the IP/URL from the `EXTERNAL-IP` column
+10. Update the ATLAS deploy file with the IP/URL from _Step 9_.
+    - In production, you should point a standard DNS record to this address
+    - For testing, we can simply paste this value into the `Domain` value in the `atlas-deploy.yaml` file.
+    - Reapply the deployment
+        - `kubectl apply -f atlas-deploy.yaml`
+11. ATLAS should now be running.
+Point your Web Browser to the IP/URL from _Step 9_ or the DNS entry created in _Step 10_

+*** ADD INFO FOR HTTPS ***
+*** ADD DNS INFO FOR AZURE ***
+*** ADD DNS INFO FOR AWS ***

 <a name="local_docker"/>